 I'm a Professor of Physics and Astronomy at McMaster University and I have been studying the effects of lead on people's health for thirty years.
 I very much enjoy physics because it gives me so many tools and techniques to solve scientific puzzles.
 In addition to enjoying physics, I am fascinated by poisons, love make-up and really enjoy reading history, so a project investigating the toxicity and light reflecting properties of 18th century make-up is a perfect fit for me!
 This is a such a fun project where I get to work with a great team of people.
 I look forward to going to work every morning because I am so excited about what we might find out!

-I’m in my fourth and final year in the physics concentration of the Integrated Science program at McMaster University.
-Apart from research and physics, I love reading, running, and cooking, although right now my life largely revolves around school.
+I just completed my fourth and final year in the physics concentration of the Integrated Science program at McMaster University.
 My favourite aspect of physics is getting to dive deep into everyday aspects of life that don’t always seem complex, and trying to discover explanations behind unknown phenomena.
 I have loved being involved with this project over the past few years for the unique interdisciplinary perspective it brings to an under-researched subject.
 This project is so interesting for its combination of historical concepts and common misconceptions surrounding lead makeup, and I can’t wait to see what we continue to discover along the way!

 I’m going into my 3rd year of undergrad in Biochemistry at McMaster University.
 I love learning about microorganisms and diseases.
 Although I focus on biochemistry, I have always enjoyed physics as well and its applications to health and medicine.
 I like seeing how different fields of science are used together to explain complex problems.
 Apart from school, I love to bake and read.
 I find this project interesting because it uses science to give us a better perspective on the experiences of women in the past and why white lead make-up may have been used.
 Recreating 18th century make-up is so much fun too!
 Working in this lab is a great experience and I'm excited to see what we discover!